Views expressed by the host of this program documented to be almost always right, 99.7% of the time, and nobody, even close folks.

 That's whose money we're spending.

-Earnings are being spent right now.
+Maybe your grandchild's kids earnings are being spent right now.

 So everything seems fine.

-You can still live your life.
+On the surface, you can still live your life.

 You can worry about that.

-Some British female chef Nigella Lawson was denied entry into the country.
+Some British female chef, Nigella Lawson, was denied entry into the country.

 Well, I don't know what she did.